Published by Jeremy. Last Updated on February 10, 2023.

 The Panhandle Trail also has two unique offerings including a cave which requires pre-approval for a tour, as well being in close proximity to a Nike missile site from the Cold War (although you'll likely also have to beg a historical association to get a tour and they are quite far off the main trail).

-Hiking the Panhandle Trail
+Hiking and Biking the Panhandle Trail

 That being said, there are numerous opportunities to get off-trail on this one to get out into nature even more.
 These trails are more in-line with standard hiking trails and have minimal signage at times and are maintained to various degrees as well.
 As such, most visitors will likely stick to the main path for easy exploration.